-Taken during junior year Taken during senior year Special policies (p.
-105)
+1Taken during junior year 2Taken during senior year 3Special policies (p.
+108) Highlighted text indicates a change from the original version of the Catalog.

 MUSIC MINISTRIES CONCENTRATION

 The purpose of the music ministries concentration is to prepare Christians for effective use of music in ministry contexts.